-In Vietnam, eating snails is a part of our culture.
-Local people love eating both freshwater and seawater snails.
-Freshwater snails are more popular in the North, while seawater snails and shellfish have become integral to Saigon’s street food scene.
+In Vietnam, snails hold a special place in our culinary traditions.
+Freshwater snails are a favorite in the North, while seawater snails and shellfish reign supreme in Saigon’s dynamic street food scene.

 Vietnamese Local Snail Feast Guide (1)